 Heidi Girl of the Alps is a 1974 Anime series that ran for 52 episodes based on the famous Heidi's Years of Wandering and Learning Swiss classic children's novel by Johanna Spyri.
-The anime featured the talents of Yoshiyuki Tomino (storyboards), Isao Takahata (director) and Hayao Miyazaki (animator).It tells the tale of Heidi, a five year old orphan who is pretty much dumped by her aunt on her grandpa, a gruff man with a bad reputation who lives alone in the mountains.
-Heidi, being Moe Moe, quickly melts the old man's heart and makes a friend in Peter, a goatherd six year older than her, and Grandpa's huge St Bernard dog, Joseph (renamed in many foreign dubs for some reason as some variation on the word "fog").
+The anime featured the talents of Yoshiyuki Tomino (storyboards), Isao Takahata (director) and Hayao Miyazakinote (animator).It tells the tale of Heidi, a five year old orphan who is pretty much dumped by her aunt on her grandpa, a gruff man with a bad reputation who lives alone in the mountains.
+Heidi, being Moe, quickly melts the old man's heart and makes a friend in Peter, a goatherd six years older than her, and Grandpa's huge St Bernard dog, Joseph (renamed in many foreign dubs for some reason as some variation on the word "fog").
 Just as she has gotten cozy in the Alps, her aunt comes back and tricks her into leaving the mountains for Frankfurt to become the companion of a lonely, rich Ill Girl bound to a wheelchair, Klara Sesemann.
 Once again, she makes friends with the whole household (except for uptight old hag Mrs. Rottenmeier), but she gets increasingly homesick, to the point that she starts sleepwalking.
 For her sanity's sake, she's allowed to go back to the Alps, with the promise that Clara will be allowed to visit her there.
 Which just happens to be exactly what Clara needs for her health...Heidi was a big success, and it is still fondly remembered in Japan and many foreign countries.
 Not so much in English-speaking countries, as only a movie-length edited version of the show (put together without Takahata and Miyazaki's input) made it to home video in UK and USA.
 Video game players (especially those who may have never heard of this version of the story) may recognize part of the opening theme from the arcade game Froggernote .In 2014, French animation company Studio100 produced a CGI remake that trims down the number of episodes (from 52 to 39) and makes slight changes to the story (for example, Heidi's aunt comes to live with her at Clara's house instead of just leaving Heidi there and dissapearing, even falling in love and becoming engaged to Sebastian, Clara's family butler).

 A lot of the tropes in this series are already covered at Heidi.
 Tropes exclusive to Heidi, Girl of the Alps include the following:—